pragya-mishra/pragya-mishra.github.io/about.md

 ---
 Hi there!

 Thank you for stumbling across my blog.
 I am Pragya.
-I am currently working as a Software Engineer at Booking.com, based in Amsterdam.
+I am currently working as a Software Engineer based in Amsterdam.
 While I hate writing _about_ myself, I enjoy writing _about_ other things, and that's what the idea is!
 Here I take some space and a bit of your time to share a few personal anecdotes you might relate to or find amusing.
 I also keep recording summaries of a few of the excellent books I read.

 If you would like to share your feedback with me, please use the contact form below.
 <html>